 Structure and integration into the university

-The research of the Centre for Climate Resilience at the University of Augsburg is implemented in a cross-faculty and inter- and transdisciplinary manner with the participation of the Faculties of
+Research at the Centre for Climate Resilience at the University of Augsburg is carried out in a cross-faculty and inter- and transdisciplinary manner with the participation of the faculties of

 - Applied Computer Science,